jasonuithol/UltimatePyve/README.md

     Similarly ```python overworld.py``` and ```python underworld.py``` will generate full maps of these worlds.
     You can peek under the hood with ```python data.py``` to see all the various game-wide settings.

+## Legal

+    This project does not include any copyrighted game data.
+    You must supply your own legal copy of Ultima V: Warriors of Destiny.

+## Notes

+    - This engine is designed to be fully compatible with the original PC data files.
+    - It’s also built with modding and debugging in mind — you can extend maps, add triggers, or inspect raw data without touching the original files